vishalkumar957039/container/docs/tutorial.md

 The `CMD` line configures the container to run a simple web server in Python on port 80.
 Since the working directory is `/content`, the web server runs in that directory and delivers the content of the file `/content/index.html` when a user requests the index page URL.

-The server binds to the wildcard address `0.0.0.0` to allow connections from the host and other containers.
-To ensure security, the virtual network used by the containers is not accessible by external systems.
+The server listens on the wildcard address `0.0.0.0` to allow connections from the host and other containers.
+You can safely use the listen address `0.0.0.0` inside the container, because external systems have no access to the virtual network to which the container attaches.

 ### Build the web server image